sxlijin-test-org1/plugins-fork/readme.md

 ### Welcome

+testing testing this is a change for newbranch

 This repository is the official, managed repository for integration actions and linters into trunk.
 It is imported by default in all trunk configurations.